Symmetric relative equilibria with one dominant and four infinitesimal point vortices: Conclusion

 \subsection{Acknowledgements}

-A.H-L. thanks Sarah Iams for her amazing help with the proof of Lemma \ref{lemma:quintic_factorization}, Heidi Goodson for her advice, encouragement, and detailed reading of Theorem \ref{thm:3equalsides}, Annie Raymond for her advice about the scope the paper, and Jessica Sidman and Ashley Wheeler for sharing their expertise in algebraic geometry.
+Our deepest appreciation to many anonymous reviewers for helpful feedback, particularly insight into which monomial ordering to use for the Gr\"{o}bner basis calculation in the proof of Theorem \ref{thm:3equalsides}.
+A.H-L. thanks Sarah Iams, Heidi Goodson, Annie Raymond, Jessica Sidman and Ashley Wheeler for moments of advice and insight as this paper was developed.
 A.H-L. is supported by the Kennedy-Schuklenoff endowed chair at Mount Holyoke College, and a portion of this work was completed during A.H-L.'s sabbatical which was partially supported by the Hutchcroft Fund and the Mathematics and Statistics Department at Mount Holyoke College.
 S.L. completed this work while at student at Mount Holyoke College and received a software fellowship from the Hutchcroft Fund.